Youth Advocate Programs (YAP), Inc. > What We Do > Direct Services

 YAP model

-The Advocate model is the foundation of YAP’s actual intervention with youth and families.
-Advocates are paid, trained and weekly supervised credible messengers who work with YAP youth and families.
-Advocates frequently share common identities with young people: they live in the same neighborhoods, speak the same language, and may share race, ethnicity and interests.
-Many Advocates also have lived experience with the challenges our young people and families face, making Advocates positive role models to whom young people can easily relate.
-Their shared identities are a natural bridge to developing the trusting relationship that is essential in engaging youth and families in a positive change process.
+The Advocate model is the foundation of YAP’s intervention with youth and families.
+YAP Advocates are paid, trained and weekly supervised credible messengers who work with YAP youth and families.
+Advocates frequently share common childhood experiences with young people: they live in the same neighborhoods, might speak the same language, and often share interests.
+Many Advocates also have overcome the challenges our young people and families face, making Advocates positive role models to whom young people can easily relate.
+Shared interests and similar upbringings are a bridge to developing the trusting relationship that is essential in engaging youth and families in a positive change process.

-Advocates help youth and families meet their obligations to judges, probation officers, case managers and other referring entities, thus avoiding further penetration into the system.
-Advocate services may also include assistance with part-time employment, transportation, attendance at meetings with system and service stakeholders with families, community service and connections with positive people, places, activities and services within the community.
+YAP Advocates help youth and families meet their obligations to judges, probation officers, case managers and other referring entities.
+Advocate services may also include assistance with part-time employment, transportation, attendance at meetings with system and service stakeholders with families, community service, and connections with positive people, places, activities and services within the community.

 Core Principles